couldbelimatt/dots/README.md

-# My dotfiles for AwesomeWM
+# My dotfiles for AwesomeWM on Arch
 ![awesome1](https://fuji.s-ul.eu/bpLr62e0)
 > i fixed the dual cpu & ram on polybar ignore that lmao
 ## Packages